JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 “I never read this,” I added.
 In fact at that point in my young life I truly hated reading.
 It was always a chore and seemingly—based on the way that teachers treated it in lessons—some kind of punishment that teachers bestowed upon kids.
 So I avoided reading whenever I could.

 But this time I was actually excited to have—and read—a book.
 I mean “The Great Gatsby” is a respectable piece of literature, right?
 And this time around I wasn’t being bullied, pressured or cajoled into reading it by some miserable teacher.
-Rather, I wanted to read it because I somehow—via luck, magic or pure randomness—scored it out of a seemingly worthless bag of junk being sold by some guy just selling piles of junk.
+Rather, I wanted to read it because somehow—via luck, magic or pure randomness—I scored from a seemingly worthless bag of junk being sold for a $1 by some guy just selling piles of junk on the street.

 And it was honestly the first book I ever truly enjoyed reading in a few days from cover to cover.